Close FTP Connection

 Function: Close FTP Connection

-This action allows you to securely close an active connection to an FTP (File Transfer Protocol) server.
-This is crucial for releasing resources and ensuring data integrity after you've finished performing operations like uploading or downloading files.
+This action allows you to safely disconnect from an FTP (File Transfer Protocol) server after you have finished performing operations like uploading or downloading files.
+It's crucial to close FTP connections to free up resources and maintain security.

 Input

-- Folder: The specific folder on the FTP server that represents the active connection you wish to close.
-This input is required.
+- Folder: This is the specific connection or folder on the FTP server that you want to close.
+This input is required to identify which connection to terminate.

 Output